-It is not necessary that the carriers agree to the proposed changes; it is necessary only that the proposed changes do not violate Postal Service policy or the USPS-NRLCA National Agreement.
+It is not necessary that the carriers agree to the

+proposed changes do not violate Postal Service policy or the USPS-NRLCA National Agreement.

 Ref: M-38 Section 525.14.a (36)

 This section does not limit a manager's right to make operational changes at any other time other than the period specifically stated.